Who’s in the garden this morning?

 - Frank and The Misses

 It’s not surprising to us that we don’t have water.
-It’s either no electricity due to downed power lines or load shedding, no WiFi when the power is out, or a tower is damaged, and now, no water.
+It’s either no electricity issues due to downed power lines, load shedding, or no WiFi when the power is out, or a tower is damaged, and now, no water.
 Not a trickle.
 We don’t fuss over this.
 There’s nothing to be accomplished in doing so.

 Last night, we put our dirty dishes in the dishwasher after carefully scraping the plates.
 Then, we brought in a big bucket of pool water to flush the toilet.
 This morning, I warmed up bottled water from the water machine in the microwave to take a “sponge bath.”
-We have plenty of bottled drinking water, ice cubes, and ice tea Tom made for the big spouted pitcher.
+Tom made for the big spouted pitcher.
+We have plenty of bottled drinking water, ice cubes, and ice tea.

 This morning, Louise sent the following message:

-We do not need to fill up containers from the water tanker, certainly not for drinking or bathing.
+We do not need to fill up containers from the water tanker, which is certainly not intended for drinking or bathing.
 The cleanliness of that water could easily be questionable.
-Many locals have become adapted to the local water over a period of years and won’t get sick from drinking it.
+Many locals have adapted to the local water over the years and won’t get sick from drinking it.
 For us, that’s not the case.
 We take no chances.

-Based on Louise’s above message, the entire water issue results from the theft of various components used by Eskom, the electric company, to run the pumps.
+Based on Louise’s above message, the entire water issue results from the theft of various components Eskom, the electric company, used to run the pumps.
 This is not unusual in South Africa.
 Crime is rampant, and this part of the country is no exception.
-However, crime is considerably less prevalent in Marloth Park than, let’s say, in Johannesburg, Pretoria, Cape Town, Durban, or other big cities.
+However, corruption is considerably less prevalent in Marloth Park than, let’s say, in Johannesburg, Pretoria, Cape Town, Durban, or other big cities.

 This little haven in the bush does provide an element of safety compared to many other areas.
 We are very grateful for this, yet we’re always “on-guard,” utilizing our security system, keeping doors locked day and night, and keeping out a watchful eye.